nuces-isb-past-papers/.github/contribute.md

+## Submit past papers to website!
+If the website doesn't have past papers that you have, send it to them with details on this email: wondarlms@gmail.com

-## How to add past papers {ALL contribution is welcome! this is a peer project}
+## How to add past papers to this repo {ALL contribution is welcome! this is a peer project}

 To contribute: Make a fork of this repository (on PC browser)